Even if you’ve got a pile of kids, you can learn how to organize a large family in a small house. These tips will give

-But there’s always a way to improve on your situation.
-So let’s explore some ideas for making a small house seem a little bigger.
+But there’s always a way to improve your situation.
+So let’s check out some ideas for how to organize a large family in a small house.

 How to Organize a Large Family in a Small House

 When you look around a room and wonder how you could fit any more into it, it’s time to look up.
 Chances are there’s more room for extra shelves when you go up a wall.
 Especially when a room is full of furniture (maybe beds for several kids?).

 It’s also a nice way to give each kid their own space.
 Kids in large families often share a room out of necessity, but they’d still like a spot for their special things.
 Give taller kids higher shelves.
 They’ll get the space they can reach and keep important things out of the hands of younger ones.
 (Assuming you keep them from climbing the shelves.)